bmuhamood/Web-Scrapper/README.md

 - Then cd `bin`
 - Run `ruby main.rb`
 - Place `Enter` two times for the program to run
+- Please ignore the `[DEPRECIATION]`warning related to HTTParty observed in the terminal while running the program.
+The `object, # nil` makes more sense when nothing is found.

 <img src="images/2.JPG">